Skip to content

 No, project proxies cannot create guest collections, only the PI can.

 11. Who can create groups?
 A PI (and an Access Manager) can create new groups, add members to them and share a guest collection with a group of collaborators.
-For more information, refer to: Creating a Group
+For more information, refer to: Creating a group

 12. What happens when the PI of a project changes?
 What happens to the guest collection endpoint?